Wells Fargo Platinum Visa® Card vs. Wells Fargo Active Cash® Card: Which Offers More Value?

 Wells Fargo Platinum vs. Wells Fargo Active Cash

-The Wells Fargo Platinum is a classic balance transfer card that had introductory APR offers for purchases and qualifying balance transfers but without any rewards or a welcome bonus.
+The Wells Fargo Platinum Visa Card is a balance transfer card that offered an introductory APR for purchases and qualifying balance transfers but no rewards or welcome bonus.

-The Wells Fargo Active Cash provides intro APR offers for purchases and qualifying balance transfers as well as additional benefits.
-This includes an excellent rewards rate, a generous welcome offer, and Visa Signature benefits.
+Like the Platinum Visa card, The Wells Fargo Active Cash card also provides intro APR offers for purchases and qualifying balance transfers, but it offers many additional benefits, too.
+These include a flat 2% rewards rate, a generous welcome offer, and Visa Signature benefits such as concierge service and Luxury Hotel Collection perks.

 Wells Fargo Platinum Visa® Card